-Where agendas and associated reports are for meetings of community boards, it is sufficient for the purposes of these standing orders that they be available for public viewing at the main office of the local authority and those service delivery centres and public libraries, if any, under the control of the local authority situated within the community.
+Availability of agendas and reports for meetings of community boards the control of the local authority situated within the community.
 Agenda to be made available to public who are at meetings 2.15.11Additional copies of the agenda and further particulars indicating the nature of the items to be discussed must be available at meetings in sufficient numbers to enable any spare copies to be provided for members of the public to take away with them on payment of the prescribed amount (if any).[s.
 49, LGOIMA] List of committee members publicly available 2.15.12 The members of each committee are to be named on the relevant agenda.
 Public entitled to inspect minutes 2.15.13 The public is entitled without charge to inspect, take notes from, or receive copies of, minutes of any meeting or part of any meeting from which the public was not excluded. [s.
 51, LGOIMA] Requests for minutes of meetings in closed session 2.15.14The chief executive must consider any request for the minutes of a meeting or part thereof from which the public was excluded as a request for official information in terms of the Local Government Official Information and Meetings Act 1987.[s.
 51, LGOIMA]